January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Where to go sledging in Warsaw

-When it starts to snow, we are often asked where a good place to go sledding in Warsaw is.
-Each district in Warsaw has several smaller and larger hills where you can go sledding.
+When it starts to snow, we are often asked where to go sledding in Warsaw.
+Each district in Warsaw has several hills, both small and large, where you can go sledding.

 Most of these spots are in Warsaw parks (e.g., Park Górczewska in Bemowo, Las Bielański Park/forest in Bielany, Park Morskie Oko in Mokotów, Park Szczęśliwicki in Ochota, Park Skaryszewski in Praga Południe, Park Praski in Praga Północ, Las Bródnowski in Targówek, Park Sowińskiego in Wola).

-Other hills used for sledding in winter were created after the completion of street construction and renovation or remained after the metro construction in Warsaw (e.g. Kopa Cwila and Górka Kazurka in Ursynów).
+Other hills used for sledding in winter were created after street construction and renovation, or remained after metro construction, in Warsaw (e.g., Kopa Cwila and Górka Kazurka in Ursynów).

 What to do with a Christmas tree in Warsaw – replanting & recycling